Fieldwork Program Components and Requirements

 Fieldwork Project / Presentation:

-• Note that a project component is typically already built into both a Structured IPE placement and LEAP placement.
+Note that a project component is typically already built into both a Structured IPE placement and LEAP placement.
+Accordingly, an additional project is not required.

 Structured IPE Placement